yombo/yombo-gateway/docs/source/chapters/yombo-framework.rst

 the capabilites of the gateway and provide the gateway the ability to communicate with various devices over various protocols.

+For a list of modules available to be installed by end users: `Available Modules <https://yombo.net/docs/Modules>`_

 A list of system modules:

 .. toctree::